christianalfoni/signalit/docs/02-Understanding_The_Design.md

 }
 ```

+As we want to avoid having multiple ways to observe signals this approach is really out of the question, cause it only works for signals expressed in JSX.

-And we can use a hook:
+To avoid the issues stated we have to look closer at how we can use a hook:

 ```tsx
 import { signal, useSignals } from 'signalit'